-NAG Bags are made from a knitted (knotless) blend of nylon and polyester.
-With safety in mind, our nets are constructed in Canada, adhering to strict textile standards.
-We have chosen to dye our nets green as this is one of the safest color options available - red netting can leach its color while white netting goes through a bleaching process.
+NAG Bags are knitted (knotless) with a blended nylon.
+NAG Bag nets are designed for animal use and with safety in mind.
+NAG Bags are made in Canada adhering to strict textile standards.
+We have chosen to dye our nets green as this is one of the safest colour options available - red netting can leach its colour while white netting goes through a bleaching process.
 After our netting is dyed, it is washed in an extremely hot water bath and then put through a hot dryer which sets the dye and seals them.

 Washing NAG Bags

 NAG Bags are best washed in a solution of 3 gallons of cold rain or well water mixed with 1/4 cup of vinegar and 1/2 cup of baking soda.
 Let it soak for about an hour then rinse with fresh water and hang to dry out of sunlight.

 If your nets are heavily soiled you can add some of our NAG Wash, an organic soap that is also wonderful for shampooing animals.
 Do not use chlorine water or soaps, as this can make nets hard and stiff.